culljs/culljs/README.md

  * **No wrapping** - work with native arrays and DOM elements
  * **Fail early** - complains loudly about API misuse in development

 This is totally a work in progress.
-Core values may be discarded at a whim. ;-)
+Hell, it isn't even documented yet.

 ## A consistent API